-Probiotics replenish the good bacteria as the fungus is being killed off.
+Probiotics replenish the good bacteria as the yeast is being killed off.
 Good bacteria in sufficient amounts is required to keep overgrowth at bay.

 Beneficial probiotics used during candidiasis treatment include strains of Lactobacilli (rhamnosus, acidophilus, lactis, casei, paracasei, plantarum, reuteri and fermentum) and Bifidobacteria (bifidum, animalis and breve).
 Although not a probiotic, S. Boulardii is a transient yeast that is used as a probiotic to assist in repopulating friendly bacteria in those with candida.

 The strains rhamnosus, caesi and bifidum are especially helpful to assist in the digestion of toxins that naturally shed as a result of cell death from both fungi and bacteria.
 These toxins are responsible for the die-off symptoms (herxheimer reaction) that some people experience when using natural antimicrobials.

 Antibiofilm agents will work to degrade the biofilm that naturally forms to protect candida from treatment.
 This is a normal defense mechanism for fungi and bacteria and is oftentimes associated with the chronic infection cycle.

 Chronic fungal infections oftentimes involve stubborn biofilms & persister cells.
 Breaking through the biofilm and persisters is required to expose the protected candida, allowing it to be killed off by antifungals.
 Read more about biofilm here.